gisaia/ARLAS-web-contributors/README-NPM.md

 See also the list of [contributors](https://github.com/gisaia/ARLAS-web-contributors/graphs/contributors) who participated in this project.

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/gisaia/ARLAS-web-contributors/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details